ThomasCarey4/My-Digital-Garden/src/site/notes/Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 8 - CPU Structure and Pipelining/Section 8 - CPU Structure and Pipelining.md

 - Have two pipelines
 - Prefetch each branch into separate pipeline
 - Use appropriate pipeline
-- Leads to bus and register contention
+- Leads to bus and [[Leeds University/Computer Science/Compulsory Modules/Computer Processors/Registers\|register]] contention
 - Multiple branches lead to further pipelines being needed